mcaliman/mcaliman.github.io/_posts/java/2011-02-27-content-is-not-allowed-in-prolog.md

 layout: post
 lang: en
 title:  "The Content is not allowed in prolog error"
-excerpt: ""
+excerpt: "Every XML document we work on should be formatted correctly, saved with the right encoding, etc"
 category: "Java"
-tags: ["Programming Languages","Java"]
+tags: ["Programming Languages","Java","XML","SAXParseException"]
 date:   2011-02-27 22:45:33
 comments: true
 share: true